ckiee/comicfury-discord-webhook/README.md

 # comicfury-discord-webhook

-This is a little Node.js application to scrape a comicfury comic site for new pages and post them in a discord channel.
+This is a little Node.js application to scrape a [ComicFury](https://comicfury.com) comic site for new pages and post them in a discord channel.

 ## Usage
 Set the environment variables using Docker for [the image](https://github.com/ronthecookie/comicfury-discord-webhook/packages/756211) or using the `.env` file for other configurations.